top of page

 4. My child demonstrates advanced language skills for their age.

-5. My child has a keen ability to focus for extended periods of time on tasks they enjoy.
+5. My child has a keen ability to focus for extended periods on tasks they enjoy.

 6. My child exhibits a strong sense of empathy and understanding of others’ feelings.